-Performance during the reporting period SICTL has generally complied with the requirements under the Development Consent and EIS for Crane heights, light spill and bird management.
+SICTL has generally complied with the requirements for Crane heights, light spill and bird management.

 There have been no reported incidents of aviation impacts, complaints or requirements for bird management during this reporting period.

-Implemented / proposed Vessels are generally berthed facing south, unless otherwise directed to face north by the pilots. management actions.
+Vessels are generally berthed facing south, unless otherwise directed to face north by the pilots.

 SICTL staff are required to report any hazards or the presence of nesting or injured wildlife, including any eggs.

 Monitoring of the undeveloped future construction areas and terminal structures (i.e. light poles) for nesting birds is undertaken periodically and during the nesting season.

-SICTL has adopted the following measures to discourage bird attraction to the terminal: No eating is permitted outside of the buildings; • Use of closed bins to reduce the risk of bird attractant; Control of littering through signage, induction training and regular toolbox talks; the design of rooves and gutters of terminal buildings to deny birds the opportunities to make nests.
+SICTL has adopted the following measures to discourage bird attraction to the terminal:

+- No eating is permitted outside of the buildings; - Use of closed bins to reduce the risk of bird attractant: - Control of littering through signage, induction training and regular toolbox talks; - the design of rooves and gutters of terminal buildings to deny birds the opportunities to make nests.

 Information relating to SICTL terminal rules and environmental requirements are provided to all Staff, Visitors and Contractors within the terminal Induction training.